Katarzyna Kawa: 2020–21: Poland Open singles quarterfinal

-In 2020, she made her Grand Slam singles debut at the US Open as a direct entry.
+In 2020, she made her singles major debut at the US Open as a direct entry.

 At the 2021 National Tennis Championships in Bytom, Kawa ended runner-up in singles and won the title in doubles alongside Weronika Falkowska.
 She continued at the Poland Open in Gdynia where she upset third seed Irina-Camelia Begu in the second round, but lost in the quarterfinal against Kateryna Kozlova.

 2022: Wimbledon singles debut, Warsaw doubles final

 She qualified for the first time for the Wimbledon Championships, and recorded her first main-draw match win at this major over Rebecca Marino.
 At the Poland Open held in Warsaw, Kawa reached her first WTA Tour doubles final partnering with Alicja Rosolska, finishing runners-up.

 2023: Three WTA 125 doubles titles

 Alongside Weronika Falkowska, Kawa took the doubles title at the 2023 WTA 125 Copa Oster, overcoming Kyōka Okamura and You Xiaodi in the final which went to a deciding champions tiebreak.

 Playing with Elixane Lechemia, she was doubles champion at the WTA 125 Polish Open, thanks to a win over Naiktha Bains and Maia Lumsden in the final.

 Partnering with Anna Sisková, Kawa won the doubles title at the WTA 125 Open delle Puglie in Bari, defeating Valentini Grammatikopoulou and Elixane Lechemia in the final.